VukoticMarko/lego-price-prediction/README.md

-# 🧱 LEGO Price Prediction
+# LEGO Sets Price Prediction

 This repository contains a Jupyter Notebook that loads a LEGO sets CSV, performs cleaning and feature fixes, trains a few regression models, and uses them to predict set prices.
 The notebook demonstrates end-to-end steps from data loading to model evaluation and example predictions.